Acquiring Company: Meaning

 Status of Regulatory Requirements

 The Purchasing Company also needs to have a thorough and detailed look into the various regulatory aspects of the Target Company.
-That may include the various agreements, like lease or land agreement with renewal clauses, various manufacturing licenses, and their validity or renewal period, technology, patent, trademark, and copyright-related agreements and their validity, any major pendency with regard to tax and regulatory dues, etc.
+That may include the various agreements, like lease or land agreements with renewal clauses, various manufacturing licenses, and their validity or renewal period, technology, patent, trademark, and copyright-related agreements and their validity, and any major pendency with regard to tax and regulatory dues, etc.